-South Africa’s history and economy has been built on its rich natural treasures of a number of precious metals, stones and minerals.
+South Africa’s history and economy have been built on its rich natural treasures of a number of precious metals, stones, and minerals.

 The country’s mineral deposits have been created over hundreds of millions of years through processes that are still not completely understood.